jcsteh/osara/readme.md

 For users who previously used ReaAccess, the OSARA key map is similar to that provided by ReaAccess, though there are some differences.
 You can see the full key map by selecting Key bindings and mouse modifiers from the Help menu.

+## Additional Documentation
+The sections below document all functionality specific to OSARA.
+However, they do not attempt to explain how a screen reader user can best understand and use REAPER.
+REAPER is a fairly complex application and most of the existing documentation is very much targeted at sighted users.
+For more complete, in-depth documentation and guides on using REAPER with OSARA, please consult the [REAPER Accessibility Wiki](https://reaperaccessibility.com/).

 ## Usage